Viktoria035/Bank_Software/README.md

 ### Transfer
 -First you should be sure that the person you want to transfer the money has an account in this software, then send him the amount of money you want to(overdraft to 10 000 BGN).
 ### Cancel Account
--You could cancel your account only when your balance is 0 BGN, if this is correct just write your password.
+-You can cancel your account only when your balance is 0 BGN, if this is correct just write your password.
 ### Logout
 -When you are in the Logged Menu, write "L"(capital letters only) and it will send you to the Guest Menu.
 ### Register(some specifications):